-Do I need to apply for a Schengen Visa?
+Do I need to apply for a Schengen Visa to travel to Europe?

-If you’re traveling to Europe and entering the Schengen Area from a country without a visa-free travel arrangement, you’ll need to make a Schengen Visa application.
-Here are the countries which belong to the Schengen Area and thus require a Schengen Visa : axa-schengen.com/en/schengen-visa-countries.
+If you’re traveling to Europe and entering the Schengen Area from a country without a visa-free travel arrangement, you’ll need to apply for a Schengen Visa application.
+Here is a link to a list of the countries which require a Schengen Visa.

-To obtain your Schengen visa you must address you Schengen visa application to the embassy or consulate of the country you wish to visit.
+To obtain your Schengen visa you must address your application to the embassy or consulate of the country you wish to visit.
 A visa application center can also help you with the process.

-Everything you need to know about Schengen area here.
+You can find out everything you need to know about the Schengen area here.

-All the different types of schengen visas here.
+All the different types of schengen visas are here.